ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 1. Install all the things needed for an instrument (Git, MySql, Java)
 1. Install Jenkins build system but run it from a command line.
+1. Add the script for running the command to the startup.
 1. Install squish as above.
 1. Add to `C:\Squish\etc` the key `GlobalScriptDirs = "C:\\Jenkins\\workspace\\squish_ui_system_tests\\global_scripts"`
 1. Add applications under test to the server setup as above using the IDE